 Registered students should always go to the course Canvas site to obtain or consult the most up-to-date version of the syllabus.

 Bexley Seabury’s non-residential model of theological education enables us to offer courses in a variety of formats that enable students to remain in their local contexts and to study at a pace that fits their professional and personal responsibilities.
 We typically offer courses in the following formats:

-- Intensives are held on campus for one week in January or summer.
-Students will stay connected online and may have assignments to do before, after, or in between sessions on campus.
+- Intensives are held on campus (or at a designated site) for one week in January or summer.
+Travel intensives may last longer than one week.
+Students will stay connected online and may have assignments to do before, after, or in between sessions on site.

 - Hybrids blend online teaching and learning (live, self-paced, or both) with sessions that meet on campus for one or two weekends in fall and spring or fewer than five weekdays in January and summer.

 - Fully online courses do not require visits to campus.
 They are as interactive as possible and often include both synchronous (“live” in real time) and asynchronous (on your own time) sessions.

 - In hyflex courses, students will have the option to join the course on site or online.
 Some restrictions may apply.